george-butler/Automated_DIC_platelet_analysis/README.md

 3. Run the posthoc filter

-	Next, if you click the "Colour Mask" button on the upper right of the panel the segmented image will be automatically filtered and a colourised mask will appear inplace of the previous greyscale mask.
+	Next, if you click the "Colour Mask" button on the upper right of the panel the segmented image will be automatically filtered and a colourised image will appear inplace of the previous greyscale image.
 Individual platelets can then be further removed by deselecting a given ID on the right hand panel

 4. Saving the output